WSJHawkins/ExploringSycl/TeaLeaf/README.md

 ## To Run
 To run the code enter ```./tealeaf```.
 It will run based on the parameters in the file ```tea.in```.
 For any more information on TeaLeaf check out https://github.com/UoB-HPC/TeaLeaf

+## Benchmarks
+The benchmarks provided in this repository have been modified from the originals found at: https://github.com/UK-MAC/TeaLeaf_ref
+This offers no change to the functionality but instead is a change of variable names to keep them inline with how the C based host code parses the input file.
+The host code in this repository has also been changed to default to the C Kernels when nothing is specified.